nathanfrancy/fin-lib/README.md

 ####tvmPMToa(time, interest rate, present value)
 Returns the payment of an ordinary annuity given the present value

-####tvmPMToaf(time, interest rate, present value)
+####tvmPMToaF(time, interest rate, present value)
-Returns the payment of an ordinary annuity fiven the future value
+Returns the payment of an ordinary annuity given the future value

+####tvmPVAoadp(interest rate, time, payment, deferral period)
+Returns the present value of an ordinary annuity with a deferral period

+####tvmPVP(payment, interest rate)
+Returns the present value of a perpetuity with no deferral period

+####tvmPVPdp(interest rate, payment, deferral period)
+Returns the present value of a perpetuity with a deferral period

+####tvmPVPg(interest rate, payment, growth rate)
+Returns the present value of a perpetuity with a deferral period

+####tvmPVPgdp(interest rate, payment, deferral period, growth rate)
+Returns the present value of a growing perpetuity with a deferral period

 <em>More documentation is on its way as functions are added!</em>